scientist-softserv/utk-hyku/README.md

 ### With Vagrant

-The [samvera-vagrant project](https://github.com/samvera-labs/samvera-vagrant) provides another simple way to get started "kicking the tires" of Hyku (and [Hyrax](http://hyr.ax/), making it easy and quick to spin up Hyku.
+The [samvera-vagrant project](https://github.com/samvera-labs/samvera-vagrant) provides another simple way to get started "kicking the tires" of Hyku (and [Hyrax](http://hyr.ax/)), making it easy and quick to spin up Hyku.
 (Note that this is not for production or production-like installations.)
-It requires VirtualBox and Vagrant.
+It requires [VirtualBox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/).

 ## Switching accounts